Voice #1: To me, the ’70s was all about rainbows.

 Voice #4: My hair was kind of long, over my ears, down to my shoulders – long sideburns.

 Voice #5: I loved tie-dye.

 Voice #7: I see big glasses, and I see big hair.

 Voice #8: One of the things we did was roller-skating.

 Voice #9: One Sunday a month, we would go to swap meet to make some money using my macramé plant hangers.
 Good times.

 End of Teaser

-John Fuller: Well, those who grew up in the era of peace, love and rock ‘n’ roll often have some pretty fond memories about the music and the fashions and the explosion of new ideas.
-It was all this counter culture, and a lot of it was pretty innocent.
-I liked the comment about the bell-bottoms.
-I was one of the first kids in my – I think it was probably fifth grade class – to wear bell-bottoms.
+John Fuller: Well, those who grew up in the era of peace, love, and rock and roll often have some pretty fond memories about the music, and the fashions, and the explosion of new ideas.
+It was all this counterculture, and a lot of it was pretty innocent.
+I, I like the comment about the bell-bottoms.
+I was one of the first kids in my… I think it was probably fifth-grade class to wear bell-bottoms.

 Jim: That just makes me laugh.

 Jim: Are you serious?